Melbourne Natural Medicine Clinic can help relieve the symptoms and side effects of dysbiosis. Find out more by reading on.

 Involves taking a urine sample and having it laboratory tested for abnormal levels of acids commonly produced by bacteria.
 If levels are noticeably high, it could indicate a bacterial imbalance that could point to dysbiosis.

-You will provide your doctor with a faecal sample for laboratory testing.
+For this gut microbiome test in Melbourne, you will provide your doctor with a faecal sample for laboratory testing.
 The technician will analyse your stool and determine the presence of bacteria, yeasts or fungi.
 Once these levels have been determined, your doctor will be able to determine if there’s an imbalance.

 It seems that dysbiosis is becoming increasingly linked to a vast range of illnesses and health conditions.
 While research hasn’t always been conclusive, there are nevertheless a growing number of associations between dysbiosis and: